vijjus/w251-final-project/README.md

 https://github.com/zlmzju/part_reid/blob/master/demo/demo.ipynb

-Note: I found another repo with much better documentation and a seemingly better model
+Note: We found another repo with much better documentation and a seemingly better model

 https://github.com/layumi/Person_reID_baseline_pytorch

-Here is a good summary of the person re-id task:

-"Person re-ID can be viewed as an image retrieval problem.
-Given one query image in Camera A, we need to find the images of the same person in other Cameras.
-The key of the person re-ID is to find a discriminative representation of the person."

-So, if we have multiple cameras, then given an image from camera A, we want to know which images from cameras B, C, D, ... contain the same person.
-The initial image is called the query image, and the model outputs a gallery that is a collection of images.
-This is mostly useful when we cannot do reliable face detection (image is from a distance etc).

-I was able to download the market1501 dataset, and train a ResNet50 model and also run a test iteration using the instructions from this site.
-The next goals would be:
+## Conclusion ##

+We were able to make significant progress in our task to make a video door camera such the Ring smarter.
+We were able to get face detection working with multiple models, and get face identification working as well.
+We got a sense of the computation, accuracy and latency characteristics of our models.
+We also trained a model to perfom image captioning, but consluded that the dataset for training this model needs to be bolstered with additional training data that has more captioned images of people delivering and picking up packages from doorsteps and porches.

 ## References ##